 GPS: 49°20'40.584 N, 16°38'55.284 EZámeček – the administrative building of the former company Ježek

 The present appearance of the Ježek Factory building dates back to the years 1910 to 1911.
 A year earlier, Richard Ježek returned from a trip to Italy, where he had been fascinated by the picturesque Miramare Castle, built in the “Windsor style” on the Trieste Bay.
 He first built the administration building, and then the factory water tank (currently home to the Galerie Ve Věži or Tower Gallery), in a similar style.
-Zámeček is currently home to private companies, a pub and a restaurant with a terrace.
+Zámeček is currently home to private companies.

 GPS: 49°21'33.109 N, 16°38'35.548 EThe Town Hall